agoering/spice-pinball/docs/light-bar-exercise.md

 Try the following modifications (remember to save as **light-bar-exercise-mod** in your **Mods** folder!):

 1. Add a numeric indicator: use the scoreboard to display the value of the analog sensor reading.
 You can show the raw reading, or you can use ```map()``` to change the number to a relative value; for example, between 0 and 100.
-2. Modify the program to light up all the LEDs up to and including the proximity indicator LED.
+2. Modify the program to light up all the LEDs up to and including the indicator LED.
 (Hint: a switch case structure may be useful).
 3. Add a sound indicator:
     - Add a speaker to the program and make it repeatedly beep a note.
-    - Make the beeps occur faster (more frequently) to indicate how close you are to the proximity sensor.
+    - Make the beeps occur faster (more frequently) when the piezo reading is higher.
-    - Make the beep tone a higher frequency as well as you get closer to the IR sensor.
+    - Make the beep tone a higher frequency as well when the piezo reading is higher.

 **_CHECKPOINT!_**